adit098/RSA-Cryptography/README.md

 # Client and Server Application with Confidential Message Exchange

-This is a scoket program in which the client encrypts a message using given key and the converted ciphertext message gets passed to the server (on the same pc(network)) and then Server receive the encrypted message and the key.
-The Server then perfom decryption operation on the received encrypted message using the key.
+This is a Socket Program in which the Client encrypts a message using given key and the converted ciphertext message gets passed to the Server (on the same pc(network)) and then Server receive the encrypted message and the key.
+The Server then performs decryption operation on the received encrypted message using the key.

->Note: __Simplified__ AES has been used for Encryption and Decryption.
+>Note: [__Simplified__ AES](https://github.com/adit098/AES-Cryptography) has been used for Encryption and Decryption.

 ***